 Goizueta Business School's mission is to develop 'principled leaders for global enterprise', building upon the legacy of the late Coca-Cola Chairman and CEO Roberto Goizueta.
-The goal of our program is to assist each student to be the most effective leader possible, regardless of industry, organization, or managerial level.
+The goal of the Leader Development Program is to assist each student to be the most effective leader possible, regardless of industry, organization, or managerial level.